Our guide to Lifetime ISAs

 What if my Lifetime ISA performs badly?

-You may be wondering what happens if a stocks and shares Lifetime ISA performs badly.
-In terms of the government bonuses, the short answer is: it doesn’t matter.
-The bonuses are based on what you pay in, not the overall amount in the ISA, so you’ll still get your bonuses on every sum you pay in, up to £4,000 each year.
+The bonuses are based on what you pay in, not the total amount in the ISA.
+You’ll still get your bonuses on every sum you pay in, up to £4,000 each year.

-For the same reason, your interest rate on a cash Lifetime ISA won’t affect your bonuses either.
-As long as you’re paying in, you’ll still receive your bonuses.
+Your interest rate on a cash Lifetime ISA will not affect your bonuses either.
+As long as you’re paying in, you’ll still get your bonuses.

 Get a mortgage with Trussle today